SNS2026/SNS2026.github.io/docs/register.md

 We encourage all participants to register early, especially International participants to allow for visa processing times.

-:fontawesome-solid-triangle-exclamation: When registering please indicate if you will need documents to support your visa application: we can provide a letter of invitation, overview of the conference, itinerary in the United States.
+:fontawesome-solid-triangle-exclamation: When registering please indicate if you will need documents to support your visa application.
+We can provide a letter of invitation, overview of the conference, itinerary in the United States.

 === "Register"
 Please click the button below to register.